What is Child Abuse?

 Domestic abuse includes:

-Contact Safer Futures for adults and children who have experienced or are experiencing domestic abuse and/or sexual violence: 0300 777477
+Contact Safer Futures if you have experienced or are experiencing domestic abuse and/or sexual violence: 0300 777477

 Find out more about Domestic Abuse